 When I stumbled onto this phrase in some readings and thought about these ideal living goals, the alliteration make me think of Jane Austen.
-I must confess I’ve never read any of her books, or if I had, they were in high school or college and long forgotten.
+I must confess I’ve read none of her books, or if I had, they were in high school or college and long forgotten.
 Perhaps this was partly a subconscious tug to read Sense and Sensibility.

 Our noisy world is constantly confusing us through so many voices—true and false, right and wrong, buy this or that, do this or that—conspiring to restrict our innate abilities to judge and choose on our own.
-Serenity and stability are indeed lofty goals especially in our tumultuous world of 2020 and beyond.
-But honestly, this noise has been ongoing for years and years before the pandemic and political impacts on our lives.
+Serenity and stability are indeed lofty goals, especially in our tumultuous world of 2020 and beyond.
+But honestly, this noise has been ongoing for years and years before the pandemic and political affects on our lives.

 Modern life is sadly driven by forces aimed at controlling us: social media constantly showing us what to buy, or filtering what to read, or unqualified politicians deciding what’s best for us, or the status quo pestering us to conform.
 These efforts conspire to have us succumb to things we don’t control.
 Is that an absolute truth or can we exercise will and inoculate ourselves from these viral attempts?